ably/ably-js/README.md

   messagesPage.items                              // array of PresenceMessage
   messagesPage.items[0].data                      // payload for first message
-  messagesPage.items.length                       // number of messages in the current page of history messagesPage.next(function(nextPage) { ... });  // retrieves the next page as PaginatedResult
+  messagesPage.items.length                       // number of messages in the current page of history messagesPage.hasNext()                           // true if there are further pages messagesPage.isLast()                           // true if this page is the last page messagesPage.next(function(nextPage) { ... });  // retrieves the next page as PaginatedResult });

-  messagesPage.next == undefined                  // there are no more pages
-});
+// Can optionally take an options param, see https://www.ably.io/documentation/rest-api/#message-history channel.history({start: ..., end: ..., limit: ..., direction: ...}, function(err, messagesPage) { ...});
 ```

 ## Using the REST API